 - Bicycle Manufacturer: Bike accidents may sometimes be caused by a defective bicycle or bicycle part.
 In such cases, the manufacturer may be held responsible through a products liability claim.
 This may include defects such as malfunctioning gears or poorly designed helmets.
-As with any case for products liability, it is essential to preserve the defective product.
+As with any case of products liability, it is essential to preserve the defective product.
 It should also be examined by an expert.
 This way, expert testimony can help prove the case.

-Nothing is more stressful than being involved in a hit and run accident, especially when catastrophic injuries or death are involved.
-This is why a cyclist should carry uninsured/underinsured motorist protection on their car insurance policy.
-This type of protection can help pay for damages caused by a driver who has little to no coverage.
-Conversely, it may cover those injured in an accident with a hit and run driver.
+Nothing is more stressful than being involved in a hit-and-run accident, especially when catastrophic injuries or death are involved.
+This is why cyclists should carry uninsured/underinsured motorist protection on their car insurance policy.
+This type of protection can help pay for damages caused by a driver with little to no coverage.
+Conversely, it may cover those injured in an accident with a hit-and-run driver.
 An Atwater bicycle accident attorney can conduct an independent investigation and use their resources to locate the responsible driver.
-An attorney can also gather, examine, and preserve necessary evidence to prepare a strong case for fair compensation.Is There a Time Limit on Bicycle Accident Claims?
+An attorney can also gather, examine, and preserve necessary evidence to prepare a strong case for fair compensation.

 In California, there is a limited amount of time to file for a bicycle crash.
-This time limit is known as the statute of limitations, which is two years for personal injury and wrongful death.
-If a bike crash involved a government vehicle or road defect, the deadline is drastically reduced to six months or 180 days from the date of loss.
+This time limit is the statute of limitations: two years for personal injury and wrongful death.
+If a bike crash involves a government vehicle or road defect, the deadline is drastically reduced to six months or 180 days from the date of loss.

-Q: Our child was hit by a car while riding their bicycle.
+Our child was hit by a car while riding their bicycle.
 What options do we have for recovery?

-Q: What evidence should I collect and preserve for my bicycle accident claim?
+What evidence should I collect and preserve for my bicycle accident claim?

-Q: Do I need an Atwater bicycle accident attorney?
+Do I need an Atwater bicycle accident attorney?

-A: A bike accident claim can be challenging to navigate since thorough investigations are often required.
+A bike accident claim can be challenging to navigate since thorough investigations are often required.
 That is why it is critical to collect as much evidence as possible.
 This includes traffic collision reports, eyewitness contact information, photographs of the scene, contact information for those involved in the crash, and medical reports.
 An experienced bicycle accident attorney in Atwater will independently investigate the facts and circumstances of the accident to properly determine fault.
-This way, the attorney can secure a favorable outcome on the injured cyclist’s behalf.Bicycle Accident Lawyer in Atwater
+This way, the attorney can secure a favorable outcome on the injured cyclist’s behalf.

-Photograph Source: By "Zhivko" via Pixabay
+Editor’s Note: updated [cha 8.24.23] Photograph Source: By "Zhivko" via Pixabay ds cha [cs 1310]